edward1997104/Neural-Template/README.md

 # Neural-Template
-Neural Template: Topology- aware Reconstruction and Disentangled Generation of 3D Meshes (CVPR 2022)[To be released]
+Neural Template: Topology-aware Reconstruction and Disentangled Generation of 3D Meshes (CVPR 2022)[To be released]